sjl/.plan/README.markdown

 Lightning talks.

 Breakout panel with current grad students.

-How to come up with ideas and/or practice for prelims:

-* Read a lot to figure out where the gaps in the field are.
-* Do the AMS practice talk.
-* Pick some professors who are knowledgeable in your area because they'll be able to give more useful feedback.
+Lots of stuff, probably not going to write it all down here.